temujin9/mezovy/b-plot.md

   7: arranged marriage/lots of drow membership
   8: complete infiltration

-TODO: Figure out the actual ritual practice, so that the PCs can recognize (maybe false) signs of it
-- Waiting on notes from Cootie?
-- Language of flowers for "we'd like to meet"/"we invite you in"/"let's talk turkey" or similar
-- Posted in vases in a public reception hall or planted in royal gardens
+## Ukpik & Ter Kreekan
+- Plot points: 5
+- Advances their plots by 2d3-2 each month
+- Securing the trods
-- Use the new moon, what else?
+- Advancing into the mundane realm

+## Tsarina Suzyanna
+- Plot points: 10
+- Advances her plots by 2d3-2 each month
+- Armies advance upon and smash her enemies
+- Courtiers find ways to maintain power

 ## Koschei
 - Plot points: 8
+- NOTE: King Cold has been told to withdraw and consolidate pending an unbroken tower
 - King Cold advancing from the north, gathering souls for Koschei in his belly
 - Attack any of the northern realms

-## Ukpik
-- Plot points: 3
-- Securing the trods
-- Advancing into the mundane realm

 ## The Traitor
-- Plot points: 4
+- Plot points: 6
 - Arrange failure for a sibling
 - Can contribute to another's success
 - Each step should eliminate another possibility

 ## Caine
-- Plot points: 6
+- Plot points: 8
+- Impressed by the PCs fight against the Tower, continues quiet support from background via Cienfuegos
 - Manipulating others against The Church
 - Playing off The Queen's minions on behalf of Ukpik